Chapter 1 Project Organization

 1.6 Compiled programs

-Compiled programs should be saved in the bin
+Compiled programs should be saved in the bin directory.
+Projects that do not

 have any executable programs compiled from code in the src directory will not